metio/terraform-provider-k8s/docs/data-sources/volsync_backube_replication_destination_v1alpha1_manifest.md

 page_title: "k8s_volsync_backube_replication_destination_v1alpha1_manifest Data Source - terraform-provider-k8s"
 subcategory: "volsync.backube"
 description: |-
-  A ReplicationDestination is a VolSync resource that you can use to define the destination of a VolSync replicationor synchronization.
+  A ReplicationDestination is a VolSync resource that you can use to define the destination of a VolSync replication or synchronization.
 ---

 # k8s_volsync_backube_replication_destination_v1alpha1_manifest (Data Source)

-A ReplicationDestination is a VolSync resource that you can use to define the destination of a VolSync replicationor synchronization.
+A ReplicationDestination is a VolSync resource that you can use to define the destination of a VolSync replication or synchronization.

 ## Example Usage